-Hello there, my name is Marcus Nichols (although the url probably hinted at that :Z)
+Hey there, my name is Marcus Nichols but my sweet domain name probably gave that away already.

 Pocket Galaxy is an incremental game that I lead the development for at Canalside Studios during my placement year.
 I was the project lead and I also contributed a lot of work to the project such as all of the user interface elements, a lot of the design work, shaders, models, skyboxes.... you get the idea

 In Pocket Galaxy you take control and build your very own intergalactic mining fleet.
 Tap as fast as you can to aim your laser cannons and destroy a diverse galaxy of planets, all in the name of glorious profit!